rheinwerk-verlag/planning-poker/CONTRIBUTING.rst

 """"""""""""""""""

 Follow `Google's style guide <https://google.github.io/styleguide/jsguide.html>`_ for the JavaScript code and `Vue's style guide <https://vuejs.org/v2/style-guide/>`_ for the Vue specific code.
+The maximum line length also is 120 characters.
 There is currently no linting set up for these style guides.

 Creating a pull request
 ^^^^^^^^^^^^^^^^^^^^^^^